What is Depression?

 #BlackLivesMatter – 23% of Black or Black British people will experience a common mental health problem in any given week. .

-#LGBTQIA – The LGBT+ community are 2–3x’s more likely to report having a mental health problem in England. .
+#LGBTQIA – The LGBT+ community is 2–3x’s more likely to report having a mental health problem in England. .

 #WomenEmpowerment – 26% of young women aged between 16–24 years old report having a common mental health problem in any given week. .